rdiff-backup/rdiff-backup/README.md

 files for use with the MSVC++ IDE.
 This should be enought to compile rdiff.exe without requiring cygwin.

-## Library Versions
+## Versioning

-librsync uses the GNU libtool library versioning system, so the filename does not correspond to the librsync release.
-To show the library release and version, use the librsyncinfo tool.
-See `libversions.txt` for more information.
+librsync uses the semver.org approach to versioning.

+The solib version is simply the major number of the library version.

 ## Platforms